cindy-x-liang/Goal-Setting-Backend/README.md

 which is ran by OpenAI API supported agent.

 User's can also chat with a virtual therapist bot which uses whispr and other text-to-speech libraries in python.

+Demo and more detailed description on frontend github repo: https://github.com/cindy-x-liang/Goal-Setting-Frontend